AntonyAshwin/Project-SESAPZG-504-569/README.md

    . if port error then you probably have that port being used somewhere, please use npx kill-port <port-number> to kill that port.

-   . if all works fine then the UI should automatically load on your browser (or maybe its only for vscode not sure)
+   . if all works fine then the UI should load on your browser on its own (or maybe its only for vscode not sure)